epw/consensus/consensus_voices.md

 Consensus’ rules give you an initial set of Forces that should be tied into the players’ characters in interesting ways.
 However, games shift and adapt over time.
 Sometimes a Force will simply seem to be less interesting than expected, and come up less and less.
 That’s just fine.
 You can let it fade from view, maybe to bring back up if it seems relevant later, or let it disappear entirely.

 Forces can also sometimes become resolved.
 Maybe their Code N Outcome was reached and there really is no direct followup.
 If a Force concerns an anti-magic storm coming into being over the city, then at Code N it has hit, left an anti-magic shell, and the storm itself abates.
-Or, maybe the players’ characters struck such a major blow against a front that they fully withdraw for a while.
+Or, maybe the players’ characters struck such a major blow against a Force that they fully withdraw for a while.
 Keep them in mind in case it makes sense to come back, especially if members of the Cast are still around and alive, but it’s perfectly reasonable to stop choosing them as elements of scenes and sources of moves.

 You may wish to add Forces as the game progresses.
 This can be because something new is recognized in the world.
 Maybe the players keep referencing an abandoned house that they think is haunted.
 Sure, if the game isn’t too busy, write it up as a Force.
 Choose a Stressor to base it off of that you think could use more exploring.
 It also can happen if you resolve one or more Forces and are starting to find that the game is getting a bit thin.
 In that case, you can develop a new Force to bring into play based on characters’ Stressors that aren’t getting to be seen much, and on world details that are already established.
 This is a great place to have a rival sect of Mages roll into town, or have a hitherto-unnoticed secret society reveal itself, or have a character wander in not knowing what they have unleashed.
 For any of these, build the Force similarly to how you did the initial ones, but now you will have much more familiarity with the characters and the fiction to fit them in.
 Don’t forget to make their goals at cross purposes with other Forces, where applicable.